Business names are registered with ASIC and are a common necessity for establishing a business’ identity.

 For example: “Fantastic Electrical Brisbane” would likely be considered to be sufficiently different to “Fantastic Electrical South Brisbane”, even though there is a risk that consumers may be confused between the two names.

-Does a registered Business Name protect the business against trade mark infringement?
+Does my Business Name protect me against trade mark infringement?

 It is important to remember that registering a business name does not give the holder any ownership or legal rights in the registered business name: